leongxingyu/tp/docs/UserGuide.md

 **A**: Install the app on the other computer and overwrite the empty `inventory.csv` file it creates with the file that contains the data of your previous StockPal home folder.

-# Glossary

-PID (Product ID) - a number that we use to keep track of the products.

-CLI (Command Line Interface) - a text-based interface used to interact with our program by entering commands into a terminal.

-CSV (Comma-Separated Values) - a file format used to store tabular data.
-Each line represents a row of data, and each field within a row is separated by a comma